 Food Waste in Canada

-One third of all food produced globally is wasted and 47% of the value of food wasted in Canada can be attributed to households.
+One third of all food produced globally is wasted.
 Shocking, eh?

 The truth is that Canadian are throwing out more food than they realize – food that could, at one point, have been eaten.

 Inevitably, some food waste is unavoidable – this is the food that can’t generally be sold or eaten, such as bones, vegetable peelings, egg shells, tea bags, and coffee grounds.

 Avoidable food waste is the edible food that ends up in the compost or in the bin.
 Unfortunately, we often waste good food because we buy too much, cook too much, or don’t store it correctly.

 In 2017 the National Zero Waste Council conducted research on household food waste in Canada, and the results were astonishing.

 - 63% of the food Canadians throw away could have been eaten.

 - For the average Canadian household that amounts to 140 kilograms of wasted food per year – at a cost of more than $1,100 per year!

 - For Canada as a whole, that amounts to almost 2.2 million tonnes of edible food wasted each year, costing Canadians in excess of $17 billion!